DavidArtavia/GifExpertApp/README.md

    npm install
    ```
 ## APP
-If you want to see the app running, go to the following link: [GifExpertApp](https://peaceful-kitten-063b8c.netlify.app/)
+If you want to see the app running, go to the following link: [GifExpertApp](https://peaceful-kitten-063b8c.netlify.app/.
+Note: You can log in or sign up.
+If you don't have an account, you only need to sign up with an email and password.